Could You Benefit from Trigger Point Dry Needling (TPDN)?

 Do you have tension headaches?
 Do you have back pain or neck pain?
 Do you have ringing in your ears?
 These issues are just a few of the symptoms one may have that could be alleviated with TPDN.

 Dry needling is defined as, a skilled intervention performed by a physical therapist that uses a thin filiform needle to penetrate the skin and stimulate underlying myofascial trigger points, muscular and connective tissues for the management of neuromusculoskeletal pain and movement impairment (APTA,2012).

-As stated by the American Academy of Orthopedic Manual Physical Therapists, research supports that dry needling improves pain control, reduces muscle tension, normalizes biochemical and electrical dysfunction of motor end plates, and facilitates an accelerated return to active rehabilitation.
+The American Academy of Orthopedic Manual Physical Therapy states that physical therapists are well trained to utilize dry needling in conjunction with manual physical therapy interventions.
+Research supports that dry needling improves pain control, reduces muscle tension, normalizes biochemical and electrical dysfunction of motor endplates, and facilitates an accelerated return to active rehabilitation.